dotnet/roslyn/docs/features/source-generators.cookbook.md

 Our next task is design a generator to generate the above code, since the above code is itself customized in the `// Body` section according to the actual properties in the class.
-In other words, we need to generate the code which will generate the JSon format.
+In other words, we need to generate the code which will generate the JSON format.
 This is a generator-generator.

 Let's start with a basic template.
 We are adding a full source generator, so we'll need to generate a class with the same name as the input class, with a public method called